'Walcheren - Operation Infatuate'

 For three days, without any room for manoeuvre due to the deliberate flooding of the island by the Germans, the RM Commandos frontally attacked and, one by one, captured the heavily defended strong points sited along the crest of the dykes, before successfully linking up with their comrades of No. 4 who had advanced from Flushing.

-After eight days of continuous action, the whole island was captured and the enemy surrendered with many prisoners.
-Although during that time the Brigade suffered a total of almost five hundred casualties they had the satisfaction of knowing that the port of Antwerp was opened and supplies were being offloaded by the end of the month.
+After eight days of continuous action victory was achieved and the enemy surrendered.
+During the operation the Brigade suffered a total of almost five hundred casualties but they had the satisfaction of knowing that the port of Antwerp was opened and allied supplies were being offloaded by the end of the month.

 (Source: Major James Dunning's book When Shall Their Glory Fade.)